simdjson/simdjson/doc/ondemand_design.md

     if it was `nullptr` but did not care what the actual value was--it will iterate.
 The destructor automates the iteration.

-  Some care is needed when using the On Demand API in scenarios where you need to access several sibling arrays or objects because only one object or array can be active at any one time.
+  Some care is needed when using the On-Demand API in scenarios where you need to access several sibling arrays or objects because only one object or array can be active at any one time.
 Let us consider the following example:

 ```C++